50 Philippines Travel Tips

 37. Vegetarians and vegans might have a difficult time finding food in the Philippines

 Even vegetable dishes often contain fish sauce or meat stock.
-Rice and fruit are widely available though.
+Plain rice and fruit are widely available though.

 38. Filipino people do not seem to be the least concerned with time